autonity/docs.autonity.org/content/docs/delegators/bond-stake/_index.md

 ```

 {{< alert title="Note" >}}
+If you are a validator operator unbonding [self-bonded](/glossary/#self-bonded) stake, then the amount specifies Newton stake token.
+Otherwise if you are unbonding [delegated](/glossary/#delegated) stake the amount is specifying Liquid Newton.

 Like bonding requests, unbonding does not complete immediately.
-After an unbonding period, the Newton will be returned to the caller.
+The unbonding request will only be effective after the unbonding period, rounded to the next epoch.
+Newton will then be returned to the caller.
 See the [staking section](/concepts/staking/) for further details.

+(Pending and historical unbonding requests can be discovered by listening for `NewUnbondingRequest` events emitted by the [unbond()](/reference/api/aut/#unbond) function.)
 {{< /alert >}}